 Computing Requirements

 The programme is delivered entirely online, and therefore there are minimum computer requirements for participating in it.
-A computer that will allow full participation in the programme will be a PC or Mac (ideally not older than five years) that runs a modern operating system (Windows 7, 8 or 10; Mac OX 10.7 or greater) and web browser (current versions of Internet Explorer, Google Chrome and Mozilla Firefox or Safari on a Mac).
+A computer that will allow full participation in the programme will be a PC or Mac (ideally not older than five years) that runs a modern operating system (Windows 7, 8 or 10; Mac OX 10.7 or greater) and web browser (current versions of Google Chrome and Mozilla Firefox or Safari on a Mac).
 In addition, applicants will need access to a broadband Internet connection and will require speakers or headset and a microphone.
 A webcam would be useful but not obligatory.
 A checklist of the minimum requirements will be available for the students to check their equipment before they commence their studies.

 E. Programme Structure